oadyse/Today-I-Learn/TIL  #1.md

 So, Today I received an invited email from ZEP.
 And then I add my account first.
 After that I changed my avatar, u can see down bellow how my avatar looks like XD.
 And it's kinda something new from me use this Platform.
 This is my first time I can say.
 Meanwhile, I need to boost my connection 😪🙂, cus I was getting some troubles use this platform.
 I logged out and logged in many times cus of it.
-But still, It's new experience from me use this platform cus it so CUTE 🥰😍❤.
+But still, It's new experience from me use this platform.
+OVERALL IT'S SO CUTE 🥰😍❤.

 ![image](https://user-images.githubusercontent.com/62550785/196229670-2274e996-9784-4bc8-8b40-1b9056b69dc5.png)